 Each year more and more maps are added online for players to try out.
 If you’re looking to enjoy a new Minecraft map then check out our list down below.
-These are our top 10 favorite maps on Minecraft to play in 2018.

 There are a number of different survival maps to enjoy but one of the classic go-to maps in this category is SkyBlock.
 Chances are you’ve seen people play these maps online and they have become quite popular.
 Essentially SkyBlock is a small island that hovers above the ocean with nothing else in sight.

 With this map, players are forced into creating resources using very little objects from the start.
 You’ll need to carefully expand out your island and grow useful resources.
 This is meant to be a challenge so for those just starting out, you may have to experiment a bit before you’ll really get the island growing.

 The map we’re looking at is created by Noobcrew which has a set of rules and challenges for you to complete.
 When it comes to the rules you’ll only have to abide by three of them.
 Don’t jump off the island, don’t bridge your way into the mainland and lastly, play on the easiest difficulty.